pkcc/lazefish/README.md

 # Lazefish

 Lazefish is an automatic fishing assistant for TERA that casts the line, reels in catches and keeps your inventory tidy by crafting bait and dismantling fish.
+It can also maintain your fish salad buff automatically once configured.

 Visit https://fish.lazebot.com to activate or extend your license.
 A three-day free trial is available; please make sure the trial meets your needs before purchasing the full version.